Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/Kotaku - Story/Uh, GamesCom Thinks People Will Be Attending In 2021_.md

 ---
-title: Uh, GamesCom Thinks People Will Be Attending In 2021_
+title: 'Uh, GamesCom Thinks People Will Be Attending In 2021_'
 categories:
     - 新媒体
     - Kotaku - Story